MohammedFaiz06/MohammedFaiz06/README.md

 <br />

-Hi, I'm [Mohammed Ahmed Faiz](https://mohammedfaiz06.blogspot.com/), a passionate self-taught ethical hacker and an app developer from New Delhi, India.
+Hi, I'm [Mohammed Ahmed Faiz](https://mohammedfaiz06.blogspot.com/), a passionate self-taught ethical hacker and a web developer from New Delhi, India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also a photographer, check out my website [here](https://thephotographersedge.godaddysites.com/)